vlfeat/matconvnet/doc/site/docs/about.md

     * Adds an option to specify the maximum workspace size in the convolution routines using cuDNN.

+    * The AlexNet, VGG-F, VGG-M, VGG-S exmaples provided in the `examples/imagenet` directory have been refined in order to produced deployable models.
+MatConvNet pretrained versions of these models are available for download.

+    * A new option in `vl_nnconv` and `vl_nnconvt` allows setting the maximum amount of memory used by CuDNN to perform convolution.

     **Changes affecting backward compatibility**

     * This version changes slightly how SimpleNN networks should be